-First, the Complainant's uncontested evidence demonstrates that the disputed domain name resolves to a web shop which is a copy of the Complainant's official online shop and allegedly selling and offering the Complainant's lingerie.
-This web shop prominently features at its head the Complainant's "ETAM PARIS" logo without the Complainant's authorization, and the website shop does not contain a disclaimer about the lack of relationship with the Complainant.
-Furthermore, the disputed domain name identically contains the ETAM trademark separated by a hyphen of the term "store".
+First, the Complainant's uncontested evidence demonstrates that the disputed domain name resolves to a web shop which allegedly sells the Complainant's shoes in French language and at lower prices.
+This web shop prominently features at its head the Complainant's KICKERS logo and further visuals without the Complainant's authorization.
+Furthermore, the disputed domain name identically contains the KICKERS trademark.
 In the Panel's view, noting the nature of the disputed domain name, such use cannot be qualified as a bona fide offering of goods or services in accordance with paragraph 4(c)(i) of the Policy, since the disputed domain name rather capitalizes on the reputation and goodwill of the Complainant's trademark and is therefore likely to mislead Internet users (cf. WIPO Overview 3.0 at section 2.5).
 In addition, the Respondent did not submit any evidence of bona fide pre-Complaint preparations to use the disputed domain name.
-In particular, it results from the Complainant's uncontested allegations that it has not authorized the Respondent's use of the ETAM trademark for registering the disputed domain name and using it for a web shop pretending to be the Complainant's web shop.
+In particular, it results from the Complainant's uncontested allegations that it has not authorized the Respondent's use of the KICKERS trademark for registering the disputed domain name and using it for a web shop pretending to be the Complainant's web shop.